 The NRC has established a framework of remuneration for the Board and Management and also reviews and recommends to the Board the specific remuneration packages for each Director and key management personnel.
 In addition, the NRC helps to ensure that the remuneration payable is in line with the objectives of the remuneration policies.
 The NRC seeks to structure the remuneration of Management so as to link reward to the performance and long-term success of LMIR Trust.
 This ensures that the interest of Management is aligned with the interest of the Unitholders.
 The NRC also considers all aspects of remuneration, including termination terms, to ensure they are fair.
-The remuneration of the Non-Executive Directors in the form of directors' fees is paid wholly in cash and the remuneration of the CEO and key management personnel in the form of salaries, annual bonuses and benefits in kind is also paid wholly in cash.
-There is no non-monetary remuneration in the form of stock options or Units paid to the Non-Executive Directors, CEO or the key management personnel for FY2023.
+Both the remuneration of the Non-Executive Directors in the form of directors' fees and the remuneration of the CEO and key management personnel in the form of salaries, annual bonuses and benefits in kind are paid wholly in cash.
+There is no non-monetary remuneration in the form of stock options or Units paid to the Non-Executive Directors, CEO or the key management personnel for FY2024.
+The remuneration of the Directors, CEO and key management personnel is paid by the Manager from the fees it receives.